elnopintan/gardn/README.md

  (g/persist! my-store my-entity-2)
  ; true
 ```
-The entities can be retrieved from the store using its reference and instance id
+The entities can be retrieved from the store using its reference and instance id.

 ```clojure
   (g/get-entity my-store {:reference "myref" :instance {:hash-code 123 :seq 0}})